caseywescott/MIDI---FatherJohnMisty---ILYHB/README.md

 Note for note adaptation of the record using the most crude soundfont midi sounds.

-TO-DOs - Bounce out Midi Files from session.
+TO-DOs - Bounce out Midi Files from Logic sessions.

 https://pitchfork.com/news/58239-father-john-misty-streams-lo-res-version-of-i-love-you-honeybear-via-fake-streaming-service/